 With the opening story out of the way, you’re dropped right into familiar territory.
-You’re presented with the robot master select screen where we are introduced to our eight robot masters for the series: Block Man, Acid Man, Blast Man, Bounce Man, Tundra Man, Impact Man, Torch Man, and Fuse Man.
+You’re presented with the robot master select screen, where we are introduced to our eight robot masters for the series: Block Man, Acid Man, Blast Man, Bounce Man, Tundra Man, Impact Man, Torch Man, and Fuse Man.
 Just like in regular Mega Man fashion, you play a game of rock-paper-scissors by going to each stage, beating the robot master, taking their powers, and testing them out on other robots to find out which one is weak to that weapon.

 One of the nice things about Mega Man 11 is that unlike some of the past Mega Man games, robot masters have multiple weaknesses!
-Some will deal 4 damage to robot master, some deal 2 damage, and some will eat a healthy chunk off of the boss’ life.
+Some will deal 4 damage to the robot master, some deal 2 damage, and some will eat a healthy chunk off of the boss’ life.
 This creates possibilities of multiple paths through the eight initial stages, meaning you don’t have to take on the robot masters in the same order each and every time.
 In fact, if you choose to buster down Tundra Man first, his weapon can be used on an unprecedented SIX other robot masters!
-It makes you wonder if this is a nod towards Metal Blade from Mega Man 2?
+It makes you wonder if this is a nod toward Metal Blade from Mega Man 2.

 Demonstration of all weapons in Mega Man 11

 Other examples would be Tundra Man’s stage with slippery ice and howling winds that propel Mega Man through the level and Acid Man’s stage with underwater currents, instant death spikes, and pools of water that turn into damaging acid if you leave certain enemies alone long enough to poison them.
-I don’t want to spoil the other stages but each one has its own method of challenging the player all while adding fun to the experience.
+I don’t want to spoil the other stages, but each one has its own method of challenging the player, all while adding fun to the experience.

 The boss fights themselves are incredibly fun!
 Each boss fight consists of a first phase to get you warmed up, a phase where they make use of their gear (some bosses like Block Man have the Power Gear while others like Fuse Man and Acid Man have the Speed Gear), and then a final phase which turns things up just a little bit.
-Using the right weapons will make quick work of any robot master but unlike past games, it’s not as simple as hitting them with a weakness and watching them become completely helpless against you.
-Bosses will continue to attack you as if nothing happened so don’t expect to walk in, spam a weakness, and be done with it.
+Using the right weapons will make quick work of any robot master, but unlike past games, it’s not as simple as hitting them with a weakness and watching them become completely helpless against you.
+Bosses will continue to attack you as if nothing happened, so don’t expect to walk in, spam a weakness, and be done with it.
 You’ll still have to pay attention to mechanics… just for a much shorter amount of time.